muquit/markdown-serve/docs/README.md

 # Live Reload

-When `-watch` is enabled (the default), the server uses FSNOTIFY to watch the served directory tree for changes.
-When a `.md` file is written, the browser reloads automatically via a Server-Sent Events connection at `/events`.
+When `-watch` is enabled (the default), the server uses @FSNOTIFY@ to watch the served directory tree for changes.
+When a `.md` file is written, the browser reloads automatically via a @SERVER_SENT_EVENTS@ connection at `/events`.
 No WebSocket or external tooling is needed.

 To disable live reload:
 ```